 Donato Creti | 1711 | Oil on Canvas | Pinacoteca

-In the painting, you will notice various telescopes and optical instruments that astronomers used at the time to observe the celestial bodies.
-In the background, you will also see many figures of people who are observing the gigantic bodies in 18th-century clothing.
+In the painting, you’ll notice various telescopes and optical instruments that astronomers used to observe the celestial bodies at the time.
+In the background, you’ll also see many figures observing these gigantic bodies in 18th-century clothing.

-I personally feel that looking at this painting allows you to time travel back to the early 18th century and see what it would have been like to be an astronomer in those days.
-Imagine the excitement of looking into the night sky and seeing all of these heavenly bodies 250 years before T.V.
-The power of their instruments is also on display since we know that they could already see the rings around Saturn!
-Who needs the movie theater, when you could have just invited a girl back in the day to look up at the heavens!
+Personally, I feel that looking at this painting allows you to travel back in time to the early 18th century and see what it would have been like to be an astronomer in those days.
+Imagine the excitement of looking into the night sky and seeing all of these heavenly bodies 250 years before TV!
+The power of their instruments is also on display here since we know they could already see the rings around Saturn!

-16. Adam & Eve In The Garden Of Eden
+16. Adam and Eve In The Garden Of Eden

 Wenzel Peter | 1828 | Oil on Canvas | Pinacoteca Room XVI

-Arguably the most famous Austrians in history would have been Arnold Schwarzenegger, Adolf Hitler (not a fan), and yes, Wenzel Peter.
-The painting may strike you as odd at first, but you will see that it is one of the most devout paintings in the Vatican collection.
+This painting may strike you as odd at first, but you’ll see that it is one of the most devout paintings in the Vatican collection.
 What may look like a scene from the Jungle Book is actually the Garden of Eden.

-Wenzel Peter was an animalist painter which means that he specialized in painting animals of all sorts.
-Due to his dedication to one particular type of painting, he was able to portray these animals in extremely realistic fashion either sitting or standing and the figures look almost as if they have been photographed.
+Wenzel Peter was an animalist painter, which means that he specialized in painting animals of all sorts.
+Due to his dedication to one particular type of painting, he was able to portray these animals in an extremely realistic way.
+Either sitting or standing, the figures look so true to form it could almost be a photograph.

 Popular Rome Tours

 When I was 19 years old, I was roaming the bars of Bologna.
 At the same age, Raphael painted The Crowning of the Virgin.
-I have to say that this is one of my personal favorites due to the simple and elegant beauty that the Master shows in the figures of each individual person depicted.
+This is one of my personal favorites because of the simple and elegant beauty of the individual figures depicted.

-The Crowning of the Virgin painting was part of the altarpiece for the Oddi Family chapel in Perugia.
-The painting breaks down two scenes with the bottom half of the grave where the virgin Mary was resting with the Apostles around her.
-St. Thomas holds the girdle which was given as a gift from the Virgin herself and inside there are flowers where she would have been in the tomb since she has ascended to heaven.
-The Apostles are all looking in amazement as they see her image above with Jesus.
+The Crowning of the Virgin was part of the altarpiece for the Oddi family chapel in Perugia.
+The painting is broken down into two scenes.
+The bottom half shows the grave where the Virgin Mary was laid to rest with the apostles around her.
+St. Thomas holds the girdle, which the virgin herself gave him as a gift.
+There are flowers where she would have been in the tomb as she had already ascended to heaven.
+The apostles are all looking in amazement as they see her image above with Jesus.

-You’ll find the Virgin Mary in the upper portion of the painting receiving the crown of the “blessed mother” from Jesus.
-Angels surround them and some are even playing musical instruments.
-The play on color is similar to the transfiguration where the darker colors are below and as your eyes naturally ascend upwards, the color scheme becomes lighter.
-The faces are showing the ideal beauty of man and express even more so in the angelic face of the Virgin Mary.
+The upper portion of the painting depicts the Virgin Mary and Jesus, who is crowning her as the blessed mother.
+There are angels surrounding them and some are even playing musical instruments.
+The play on color is similar to the Transfiguration, where the darker colors are below.
+As your eyes naturally move upwards, the color scheme becomes lighter.
+The faces show the ideal beauty of man, which is expressed even more so in the angelic face of the Virgin Mary.

 Leonardo Da Vinci | 1482 | Oil on Wood | Pinacoteca Room IX

-Remember that this was made specifically to be an altarpiece, so it would be up above our heads.
-Our eyes are naturally attracted to brighter colors and Raphael played this perfectly by gradually making the colors brighter as you look up.
-In doing so, Raphael is guiding you on how to look at this painting by using your own senses.
-The artist wants you to first look at the scene below and only then work your way to the top of the painting with the culmination in Christ himself.
+This artwork was made specifically to be an altarpiece, so it would be up above our heads.
+Our eyes are naturally drawn to brighter colors, and Raphael played on this by gradually making the colors brighter the further up you look.
+In doing so, Raphael guides you on how to look at the scene.
+Start at the bottom and then work your way up to the top of the painting, culminating in Christ himself.

-The painting depicts 2 stories in the Gospel according to Matthew with that of the Transfiguration and the meeting of the Apostles with the obsessed youth who will be cured when Jesus returns from Mount Tabor.
+The painting depicts two stories from the Gospel according to Matthew.
+They are the Transfiguration and the meeting of the apostles with the obsessed youth who would be cured when Jesus returns from Mount Tabor.
 The mastery of the painting is shown in numerous ways, so let’s start with the color.
-Raphael was famous for his vivid use of colors.
-Especially now after the painting has been cleaned, we can see the colors the way Raphael and his contemporaries would have seen them.
+Raphael was famous for his use of vivid colors.
+Especially now, after the painting has been cleaned, we can see the colors the way Raphael and his contemporaries would have seen them.

-Seeing his body dead, and his work so alive, it felt as if our heart would break in two.Giorgio Vasari- Contemporary of Raphael & his biographer
+Seeing his body dead, and his work so alive, it felt as if our heart would break in two.Giorgio Vasari, Contemporary and Biographer of Raphael

 12. The Annunciation

-You will also notice the 3D effect he creates with the columns and even the dove in the distance.
-This painting resembles a similar painting by his teacher Perugino.
-Raphael would have studied under the Early Renaissance master and it got to a point, where many said that they couldn’t tell the difference between master and student.
+You’ll also notice the 3D effect he creates with the columns and the dove in the distance.
+This painting resembles a very similar work by his teacher Perugino.
+Raphael would have studied under the Early-Renaissance master and, eventually, he achieved such mastery that many said they couldn’t tell the difference between master and student.

-As mentioned earlier, Raphael died quite young, therefore he didn’t actually paint any of the frescos in the Hall of Constantine.
-Why are they attributed to him then?
-Because he made the actual drawings and his students painted according to his plans.
+Raphael died quite young—at the age of 37.
+So, he didn’t actually paint any of the frescoes in the Hall of Constantine even though they are attributed to him.
+This is because he made the actual drawings and his students painted according to his plans.
 For example, this particular painting was done by his best student, Giulio Romano.